Water and Sediment Quality in the Parramatta River

-Water quality is essential for the health of the Parramatta River and its ecosystems.
-This page explains what water quality means, the key indicators that impact it, and ongoing efforts to protect it.
-From managing litter, sediment runoff from building sites, and other pollutants to improving stormwater systems, we all have a role in keeping the river clean and safe for wildlife and the community.
-Learn how we can work together to ensure a healthier river for the future.
+Water quality is crucial for the health of the Parramatta River.
+This page outlines what water quality and sediment mean, the key factors that affect it, and the ongoing efforts to protect it.
+From controlling litter and sediment runoff from construction sites to reducing other pollutants and improving stormwater systems, everyone has a role to play in keeping the river clean and safe for both wildlife and the community.
+Discover how we can work together to ensure a healthier river for future generations.

 Close all